AdamDTak2112/AdamDTak2112.github.io/index.md

 # Hi, I'm Adam!

-I'm a computer science student at Utah State University who is an aspiring software developer.
+I am a Software Developer who specializes in Backend Web Development.
+Welcome to my website!
 [Read more about my life...](/about)